realtyem/synapse-workers/README.md

 * *NGINX_WORKER_CONNECTIONS*: Number of simultaneous connections(client, remote server
   and Synapse workers/main process) per Nginx worker.
 Compilation default is 512.
 New default is 2048.
+* *NGINX_GZIP_COMP_LEVEL*: The compression level of responses.
+Default is 1.
+Higher is more compressed at the expense of more CPU used.
+Tradeoffs above 1 didn't seem worth the additional CPU.
+* *NGINX_GZIP_HTTP_VERSION*: Normally, Nginx will only serve a gzipped response if the HTTP version is 1.1 or higher.
+This allows lowering that threshold.
+Defaults to 1.1
+* *NGINX_GZIP_MIN_LENGTH*: If a response is smaller than this(in bytes), just send it.
+  Normal default is 20, which is really tiny and a waste of time to try and compress.
+  New default is 200, but could probably put this at a MTU frame size for efficiency.